djturizo/ybus-inv-check/README.md

 # Admittance Matrix Invertibility Checking for Balanced Power Systems
 This repository provides a proof-of-concept MATLAB R2012b code for certifying the invertibility of a balanced power system admittance matrix in time complexity linear with respect to the system size.
 The repository includes test cases from the OPF benchmark of [PGLib](https://github.com/power-grid-lib/pglib-opf).

-If you ever find this repository useful, please cite the following article:
+The program is based on the results developed in the following article:

 D. Turizo and D. Molzahn, "Invertibility Conditions for the Admittance Matrices of Balanced Power Systems," *IEEE Trans.
 Power Syst.*, submitted.
 See the [arXiv version](https://arxiv.org/abs/2012.04087).

+The code description assumes that you read the article, as it makes multiple references to the theorems developed there.

+If you ever find this repository useful, please cite the previous article.

 # Code Description